emlid/emlid-docs/docs/reach/common/tutorials/mock-location.md

 !!! tip ""
 	To output a centimeter accurate position, Reach should be in RTK mode.
 Refer to the article [How RTK works](rtk-introduction.md) to learn more.

-Configure Reach RS+ unit to act as a rover in RTK:
+Configure Reach RS+ unit to act as a rover in RTK.

 ??? note "Getting corrections from Reach RS+ base"
-	Set up RTK communication between 2 Reach RS+ units over LoRa radio [following this video guide](https://youtu.be/4GfUDoDwEAE)
+	Set up RTK communication between 2 Reach RS+ units over LoRa radio [following this video guide](https://youtu.be/4GfUDoDwEAE).

 ??? note "Getting corrections from NTRIP/CORS"
 	Configure [NTRIP/CORS network as a source of positioning corrections](ntrip-workflow.md) for Reach rover.